E2fsprogs: List of utilities

 Many of these utilities are based on the libext2fs library.

 Usage

 Despite what its name might suggest, e2fsprogs works not only with ext2, but also with ext3 and ext4.
 Although ext3's journaling capability can reduce the need to use e2fsck, it is sometimes still necessary to help protect against kernel bugs or bad hardware.

-With ext4 the e2fsck runtime should come down considerably, as can be seen from the graph.

 As the userspace companion for the ext2, ext3, and ext4 drivers in the Linux kernel, the e2fsprogs are most commonly used with Linux.
 However, they have been ported to other systems, such as FreeBSD and Darwin.